the404devs/the404/README.md

 - Changed input placeholder text colour to be more readable.
 - CSS tweaks to 404 (the error) page.
 - Removed SM64TT site, since that has now been properly preserved at https://the404devs.github.io/sm64tt/
+- Adjusted CSS to accommodate software entires with 3 buttons.

 ### *4.0.4 (06/17/20)*
 ----------------------